General information. Vision statement . Information & Documentation

 Aging & Later Life

 Aging & Later Life is a multidisciplinary, cross-departmental research program.
-We focus specifically on the concepts of resilience, quality of life, and personalised care during the three stages of the aging process: growing old, being old, and the last years of life.
+We focus on aging (growing old), the older person (being old), and the last years of life using the concepts:

 Quality of Life

 For many older people, full physical health is often unachievable.
-However, a "good" life is determined by more than just physical health — it also depends on the extent to which people can continue to get value and meaning out of life after suffering a health setback.
-At Aging & Later Life, we investigate how individual and structural factors can affect the quality of life of older people, and people in the final years of life.
+But this doesn’t necessarily mean that they can’t experience a good quality of life.
+At Aging & Later Life, we investigate how individual and structural factors can affect the quality of life of older people.

-The increase in multimorbidity contributes to the growing variety of clinical profiles.
-In addition, awareness of determinants of group differences in health effects or treatment results is growing.
-We therefore need to know more about personalised care in healthcare.
-Amsterdam, a model of our increasingly diverse society where over 180 nationalities are represented, needs this more than anywhere else in the Netherlands.
+There is a growing awareness of group differences in health effects or treatment results, and of the influential factors at play.
 We want our research to help provide deeper insights into what kind of care works for whom, and when.

 Central to the Aging & Later Life program are scientific quality and social impact.
 We therefore value interdisciplinary approaches, and strife for active collaboration with other faculties, field partners and educational institutions, as well as with older people themselves.